COVID-19 health and safety programs

 Perform a daily self-check

 Only come to PCC if you are healthy.
-The Oregon Health Authority (OHA) and Higher Education Coordinating Commission (HECC) require that PCC students, staff, and faculty conduct a self-check for COVID-19 symptoms before coming to a PCC location, including a daily temperature check.
-Students, faculty, and staff should not come to campus if they or anyone in their household have recently had an illness with COVID-19 symptoms.
+The Center for Disease Control recommend that PCC students, staff, and faculty conduct a self-check for COVID-19 symptoms before coming to a PCC location, including a daily temperature check.
+If you or anyone in your household have recently had an illness with COVID-19 symptoms or have tested positive for COVID-19, regardless of your vaccination status, notify the COVID-19 Reporting Team at 971-722-1919 or email@example.com before deciding whether or not to come to campus.

 Wear a face-covering